Geethen/geeforec.github.io/content/post/practical-4.md

 **Data import**

-The datasets that will be required in this practical are largely already available on Google Earth Engine.
-In addition to these datasets, we will practice how to import a a local dataset into GEE.
+The datasets that we will use for this practical are largely already available on Google Earth Engine.
+In addition to these datasets, we will practice how to import a local dataset into GEE.

 ```js
 var costaRica = ee.FeatureCollection('USDOS/LSIB/2017');
 var braulio = ee.FeatureCollection('WCMC/WDPA/current/polygons');
 var rainAll = ee.ImageCollection("UCSB-CHG/CHIRPS/PENTAD");
 var eviAll = ee.ImageCollection("MODIS/006/MOD13Q1");
 ```

-The first four datasets imported correspond to those already available within GEE and are the Country boundaries, Protected area boundaries, long-term rainfall data, and the long-term EVI data from Modis respectively.
-Below we describe how to import a local dataset.
+The first four datasets imported correspond to those already available within GEE and are the country boundaries, protected area boundaries, long-term rainfall data, and the long-term EVI data from Modis respectively.
+Below we describe how to import a dataset available locally into GEE .

 ## ![](/images/prac4_f1.png)

+***

 **Filtering data**

-We first define variables for the temporal window of interest. we will use these variables for the filtering of the long-term data.
+We first define variables for the temporal window of interest. we will use these variables for filtering the long-term data.

 ```js
 var startYear = 2000;